SubhamBhagat/python/README.md

 ## Results

+Note that the output CSV files are merely a sample of the actual dataset - random 1000 records

 1. The output dataset relies heavily on the cleanzed inputs.
 There are cases where the are no passenger in the input dataset and yet the values for totalAmount is observed.

 2. There are also cases where there is a negative amount and negative tripDistance covered.